-Welcome to the Biomechanics of Animal Locomotion Laboratory at the Department of Zoology, Tel-Aviv University.
+Welcome to the Biomechanics of Animal Locomotion Laboratory at the School of Zoology, Tel-Aviv University.
 We study the physiology, ecology and evolution of animal locomotion using comparative biomechanics.
-Our research approach provides insight into the adaptation of animals for locomotion within the constraints imposed by biological and physical principals.
+Our research approach provides insight into the adaptation of animals for locomotion within the constraints imposed by biological and physical principles.

 To this end, we use modeling, simulations and experiments (in the lab and field) to break down locomotion to its bio-mechanical components (for more information see the Research page).

 Students interested in joining the lab - please visit the Members page

 Room 228, Sherman building

 School of Zoology, TAU - link

 The Steinhardt Museum of Natural History - link

 Dr. Ir.
 Florian Muijres, Wageningen University - link